The Banking Business Model, In Detail – Part I: Cross-Border Payments

 What are these new players bringing to the table?

 Together with price, accessibility and response time have become some of the key factors in consumer usage.
 That change of mindset becomes implicit with a revolution on current business models and consistently on-demand services.
 It’s thanks to new technologies that users become increasingly accustomed to immediate goods provisions and services.
-And in the case of payments, mobile technology and connectivity are fundamental elements the ‘right here, right now’ philosophy.
+And in the case of payments, mobile technology and connectivity are fundamental elements the ‘right here, right now’ philosophy of modern innovative ideas.

 ABOUT THE AUTHOR